-Consistent with the provisions of Executive Order No. 292, otherwise known as the Administrative Code of 1987, employees of the Office of the Solicitor General are allowed to receive honoraria and allowances from client departments, agencies and instrumentalities of the Government.
+As in Executive Order No. 292, the Revised Administrative Code of 1987, employees of the Office of the Solicitor General are allowed to receive honoraria and allowances from client departments, agencies and instrumentalities of the Government.
 In addition, the legal staff of the Office of the Solicitor General are allowed to charge and receive appearance fees from the said bodies.